- Prep School

-All pupils study Biology as either a separate science GCSE (B1,B2,B3) or as a third component (along with Physics and Chemistry) for 2 Science GCSE qualifications; Core Science and Additional Science (B1,B2).
+All pupils study Biology as either a separate science GCSE or as a third component (along with Physics and Chemistry) for two Combined Science GCSEs (Synergy course 8465).

 The GCSE specification in Biology has been designed as loose and flexible topics to provide a programme of study that starts with simpler and fundamental concepts in S3 (Year 9) and builds on understanding more complex ideas over S4 (Year 10) and finishes in the Easter term of S5 (Year 11) to provide time for revision.
-Regular tests provide feedback and support and controlled assessments are staggered in S4 and S5 and are supported by the theory learning and understanding.
+Regular tests provide feedback and support and the ten required practical tasks are spread over the three year course, alongside other practical activities, in order to support the theory work and provide pupils with an understanding of how science works in the real world.

 The topics covered are: